Tax Strategyintermediate25 min read

 States Without Sales Tax

 Five states do not have a state sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
-However, some localities in Alaska do impose a local sales tax.
+However, some localities in Alaska do impose a local sales tax, and some municipalities in Montana have resort taxes.

 What Is Taxable